juanantonio284/simple_bash/linux_package_mgmt/apt_1_basics.md

 # To find packages of interest, use grep and part of the name or topic of interest
 apt list --installed | grep -i python

-# list the applications that can be upgraded
+# List the applications that can be upgraded
 apt list --upgradable    # also accepts the word 'upgradeable'

 # Count how many packages are installed by counting lines in the list